 9.Playa de las Teresitas

 With its golden sands, imported from the nearby Sahara and blue waters, protected by an artificial reef, Las Teresitas beach is such a picturesque harbor below the Anaga mountains.
-My favorite beach on Tenerife: lovely mountain views, safe waters, great snorkeling, easy parking, many small food kiosks, and great seafood restaurants in the nearby San Andres.
-The only drawback – it is often quite windy, so the sand sprays at your whole body (same story with many other beaches on the island…)
+It´s one of my favorite beaches in Spain and one of the best ones on Tenerife: lovely mountain views, safe waters, great snorkeling, easy parking, many small food kiosks, and great seafood restaurants in the nearby San Andres.
+The only drawback – it is often quite windy, so the sand sprays at your whole body (same story with many other beaches on the island).

 A small charming fishing village 18km south of Santa Cruz, famous for its Basilica and the statues of the Guanche chiefs (native people on the island before the Spanish conquest in the 15th century) along the sea wall.